Roger Hirst

-Roger Charles Hirst is an English politician, the current Police, Fire, and Crime Commissioner for Essex, representing the Conservative Party.
+Roger Charles Hirst is an English Conservative politician who has served as Essex Police, Fire and Crime Commissioner since 2016.
 He was elected to the post on 5 May 2016, succeeding the previous incumbent, Nick Alston.
 He was re-elected in 2021 and 2024.

+In July 2026, Hirst was successfully sued for defamation by the Daily Telegraph columnist Allison Pearson, concerning comments he made during a police investigation into one of Pearson's tweets.
+Pearson received a public apology and a five-figure payout from Hirst.

 Mr Hirst was a Cabinet Member for Essex County Council, and Deputy Leader of Brentwood Borough Council ("BBC"), until he stood down to focus on the PCC campaign.
 He was first elected as a BBC councillor for the ward of Hutton South in a 2009 by election.

+Honours

+In the 2026 New Year Honours, Hirst was appointed an MBE for services to policing and community safety.